seeyew/HillYouGo/README.md

  1. Also, we should add code to get the most appropriate photo for the given screen size.
 1. The simple cache that I build can be improved or replaced.
 It doesn't cover all cases.
 I could have gone the SQLite route but decided against it as our need is simple.
   (But SQLite would have been useful when I needed one article)
+4. Code structure, I just split all the different components into sub-packages, will more time, some refactoring is necessary.
+5. Themes - didn't get a chance to create a theme properly.
+So that should be completed.
+6. Tests!!

 ### Unsupported
 1. Multiple screen sizes
 2. Master-Detail in Tablets
+3. Getting Thumbnails